iamha1/burger-for-life/README.md

 # burger-for-life
-Burger for Life! is a restaurant app that lets users input the names of burgers they'd like to eat.
+Burger for Life! is a restaurant app that lets users put in the names of burgers they'd like to eat as well as create new ones.

 ## Demonstration:
 ![burgerforlife](views/jpg/burger_devoured.jpg)